ehawk61/ehawk61.github.io/content/page/resume/index.md

 - Lead Developer in the custom CI/CD code provided to business partners in order to provide a standard process

 ## AT&T - Senior Specialist Application Developer - June 2015 - July 2017
-- Technical Coach for the DevOps initiative currently coaching four applications in customizing the use of AT&T chosen tools of Jenkins CI & SonarQube as a part of their development process
+- Technical Coach for the DevOps initiative coached four applications in customizing their use of AT&T-configured Jenkins CI & SonarQube as a part of their development process

-- Mentored new Technical Coaches how to onboard new applications to the AT&T choose tools of Jenkins CI & SonarQube
+- Mentored new Technical Coaches how to onboard new applications to the AT&T-configured Jenkins CI & SonarQube

 - Presented to AT&T Mobile Center of Excellence on Continuous Integration for Mobile applications

 ## AT&T – Specialist Application Developer – June 2013 – January 2015
 - Developed four Asynchronous Application Programming Interfaces (APIs) using AT&T's internal business process modeling which is similar to ActiveVOS.

-- Led a team of onshore and offshore contractors to become a business process modeling development group within AT&T.
+- Led a team of onshore and offshore contractors in the development of above APIs to establish the team within the Network Provisoning group.

 - Developed a Groovy script that allowed for the team to programmatically create Jenkins Build Jobs using the Jenkins Job DSL plugin.